top of page

 • 3 min read

-Nothing says “rugged outdoor adventure” quite like brewing a perfect cup of tea in your portable kitchen while your unfortunate tent neighbors (me.
-I am the unfortunate tent neighbors) are putting their lives at risk, trying to connect the portable gas stove to the portable gas canister without causing an explosion.
+Nothing says “rugged outdoor adventure” quite like brewing a perfect cup of tea in your portable kitchen - while your unfortunate tent neighbours (me.
+I am the unfortunate tent neighbours) - are putting their lives at risk, trying to connect the portable gas stove to the portable gas canister without causing an explosion.

 See, I was under the impression that camping was meant to be a budget holiday.
 Turns out, there’s a choice: